 Clipboard Markers.
-A new way of marking items that are currently in the clipboard, whether they are cut or copied.
+A new way to mark items that are currently on the clipboard and whether they have been cut or copied.

 First you ensure they are turned on: Configuration | Colors and Styles | Styles | Clipboard markers.
 "Dimmed icons" is the conventional way, "Colored lines" is the exciting new stuff.
 You can even go all the way and combine them:

 Now let’s select some items and press Ctrl+C: